DavidMark24/HumanResources/README.md

 * [License](#license)
 * [Questions](#questions)
 ## Installation
 Use node to access question form and answer accordingly.
-You can also run tests by using npm test in the terminal.
+You can also run tests by using "npm test" in the terminal.
 ## Usage
 Using Node.js to render a html file.
 ## Contributing